jraqula/s3-resource/README.md

 * `bucket`: *Required.* The name of the bucket.

+* `public_key`: *Required.* PEM-encoded public key to verify blob signatures against (i.e. identity key of the original artifact author).
+Needed for all GETs, and so needed for PUTs due to implicit get.

+* `private_key`: *Optional.* PEM-encoded private key to use for signing, if you want to do any PUTs.
+Not required if you are only consuming blobs.

 * `access_key_id`: *Optional.* The AWS access key to use when accessing the bucket.